A Journey Within and Beyond Methamphetamines

 Nutritional support for the body during chemical detoxification stages is helpful for restoring the body to health and balance as the toxin is gradually purged.
 Massage therapies, acupuncture, earthing groups, diet and exercise therapies such as those provided at Villa Kali Ma can do wonders to assist the body’s adjustment back to thriving.
 We believe in compassionately assisting the physical body to do its detoxification work while being as comfortable and safe as reasonable during this challenging phase.

-During treatment, while learning about their disease and its cure, meth-addicted women should also be given the opportunity to connect with other formerly meth-addicted women who once shared similar troubles and understand the experience from the inside.
-Such friends on the path will help with sharing tips and tools, representing both the hope and the lived reality of recovery.
+During addiction treatment, while learning about their disease and its cure, meth-addicted women should also be given the opportunity to connect with other formerly meth-addicted women who once shared similar troubles and understand the experience from the inside.
+Such friends on the path will help with sharing tips and tools, representing both the hope and the lived reality of addiction recovery.

 Meth Addiction Treatment Options

-Villa Kali Ma’s holistic treatment program for women assists those recovering from Meth Addiction through a variety of services and offerings, integrating a Western medical perspective with alternative healing modalities of all stripes.
+Villa Kali Ma’s holistic treatment program for women assists those recovering from, meth addiction through a variety of services and offerings, integrating a Western medical perspective with alternative healing modalities of all stripes.

 With a focus on inner emotional health, balance, and well-being, women of the Villa Kali Ma team provide tailored assistance that honors the unique spirit of each woman, guiding her through the most difficult early stages of sobriety.